definitions

 def: also known as digital amnesia, it is the tendency to forget information that is readily available through search engines like Google → over-reliance on the digital world.

-→ e.g. you don’t remember the dates of WWII, all good, “just google it”
+→ e.g. you don’t remember the dates of WWII, all good, “just google it”, or simply something else that is digitally accessible, like your friends’ addresses

 Group attribution error